- A one-page CV detailing your academic, professional, and leadership experience

-- Letters of acceptance, or proof of application, to degree-awarding graduate programs, issued by the French higher education institution (HEI) where you applied to
+- Letter/s of acceptance, or proof of a completed application, to degree-awarding graduate programs, issued by the French higher education institution (HEI) where you applied to

 * Optional: French proficiency test results (such as DELF) or a letter from a French language instructor detailing your writing and speaking proficiency levels

 NB: All documents must be in PDF format except for the essay, which must be submitted as a Word document.
 Additional documents (such as letters of recommendation) submitted without the Embassy requesting them, will not be accepted.
 Any attempt to unduly influence the decision-making process will result in the dismissal of the candidate’s application.